Best Practices for Designing UI Inputs

 Any time users are making a purchase, remove as many potential stumbling blocks as possible.
 The more a user has to think about the process, the more chances they have to change their mind entirely.

-One effective way to reduce these uncertainties and enhance the
+One effective way to reduce these uncertainties and enhance the user experience is by incorporating a credit card

 When users fill up forms while making a purchase or booking a flight ticket, they want to stay informed about what's happening in the system.